 - @odata.id

+- Registry Resources are not required to provide @odata.id

 - @odata.type

 - Id

 - Name

 Responses may also contain other properties defined within the schema for that resource type.
 Responses shall not include any properties not defined by that resource type.